ngsanluk/lead-with-ai/README.md

 # Tools for Today

+It is more effective to keep multiple tabs open for different tools.

+To open the following AI tools in a **NEW** browser tab, hold `CTRL` (or `CMD` on Mac) when clicking the links below.

 - [AndyAI](https://gptbots.ai/s/csOvpiEG) (https://gptbots.ai/s/csOvpiEG) - Specially-built AI Assistant for our workshop
 - [Perplexity](https://www.perplexity.ai/) - AI search engine that provides concise answers with sources.
 - [Grok](https://grok.com) - AI tool for generating text and code.